arnor-sigurdsson/EIR/docs/api/image_models.rst

 Image Models
 ============

-This page contains the list of external image models that can be used with EIR.
+This page contains the list of external image models that can be used with EIR, coming from the great `timm <https://huggingface.co/docs/timm>`__ library.

 There are 3 ways to use these models: